Republic of Artsakh: Artsakh–Armenia relations

 Artsakh was a de facto independent state, calling itself the Republic of Artsakh.
 It had close relations with Armenia and used the same currency, the dram.
 According to Human Rights Watch, "from the beginning of the Karabakh conflict, Armenia provided aid, weapons, and volunteers.
 Armenian involvement in Artsakh escalated after a December 1993 Azerbaijani offensive.
 The Republic of Armenia began sending conscripts and regular Army and Interior Ministry troops to fight in Artsakh."
 The politics of Armenia and the de facto Artsakh are so intertwined that Robert Kocharyan served as the first President of the Nagorno-Karabakh Republic, from 1994 to 1997, then as prime minister of Armenia from 1997 to 1998, and then as the second President of Armenia, from 1998 to 2008.

 However, Armenian governments have repeatedly resisted internal pressure to unite the two, due to ongoing negotiations under the auspices of the OSCE Minsk Group.
 In his case study of Eurasia, Dov Lynch of the Institute for Security Studies of WEU believes that "Karabakh's independence allows the new Armenian state to avoid the international stigma of aggression, despite the fact that Armenian troops fought in the war between 1991 and 1994 and continue to man the Line of Contact between Karabakh and Azerbaijan."
 Lynch also cites that the "strength of the Armenian armed forces, and Armenia's strategic alliance with Russia, are seen as key shields protecting the Karabakh state by the authorities in Stepanakert".
 Some sources consider Artsakh as functioning de facto as a part of Armenia.

 Negotiations, outside mediation (2001–2007)

 2001 Paris, Key West talks

-Representatives of Armenia, Azerbaijan, France, Russia and the United States met in Paris and in Key West, Florida, in early 2001.
+Representatives of Armenia, Azerbaijan, France, Russia and the United States met in Paris and Key West, in early 2001.
 Despite rumours that the parties were close to a solution, the Azerbaijani authorities – both during Heydar Aliyev's period of office, and after the accession of his son Ilham Aliyev in the October 2003 elections – have firmly denied that any agreement was reached in Paris or Key West.